foliagecanine/tritium-os/README.md

  - old/floppy.flp 	: A FAT12 formatted image for testing files greater than 512 bytes
  - old/testrand.img	: An image created by `dd if=/dev/urandom of=testrand.img bs=1K count=1440`, to be used for testing images with no valid filesystem.

-### What are the rpi-* shell scripts?
-These are for building on a Raspberry Pi system.
-However, this is not recommended for these reasons:

-1)It takes forever to build GCC on a Raspberry Pi (abbr.
-RPI)
-2)You ALSO have to build GRUB on the RPI which is another forever of waiting
-3)You have to make a few scripts (I guess I made them for you though)

-The only difference between the normal scripts and rpi-\* scripts is that when calling grub-mkrescue it instead calls i686-grub-mkrescue

 ### How about that add-o-file.sh script?
 That is an easy way of editing the make.config file.
 You can use it to add a .o file to the list of files to be included in the build.